 Medicare Advantage offers all of the benefits of Original Medicare (hospital inpatient care plus outpatient services), plus additional benefits like a cap on out-of-pocket costs, and in most cases, integrated Part D prescription drug coverage (the cap on out-of-pocket costs does not apply to the Part D coverage, however).
-Many Medicare Advantage plans also offer things like dental and vision coverage, a 24-hour nurse hotline, gym memberships, and even assistance with things like transportation and in-home safety.
-And some Advantage plans have no premiums other than the cost of Part B. But there are tradeoffs: Medicare Advantage plans have more limited networks than Original Medicare, and total out-of-pocket costs under an Advantage plan are typically higher than they would be with Original Medicare combined with Medigap and a stand-alone Part D plan.
+Many Medicare Advantage plans also provide additional benefits and programs, such as dental and vision coverage, a 24-hour nurse hotline, gym memberships, and even assistance with things like transportation and in-home safety.
+And some Advantage plans have no monthly premiums other than the cost of Medicare Part B. But there are tradeoffs and limitations: Medicare Advantage plans have more limited networks than Original Medicare, and total out-of-pocket costs under an Advantage plan are typically higher than they would be with Original Medicare combined with Medigap and a stand-alone Part D plan.

 During the annual Medicare election period each fall (October 15 to December 7), Medicare beneficiaries can switch between Medicare Advantage and Original Medicare, and can also make changes to their Part D coverage (but in most cases, there is not an opportunity to make a guarantee-issue change to Medigap coverage).
 There is also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.